Power of Attorney

 Joint and several attorneys can act together or separately.
 The power of attorney is not terminated if one of the attorneys is temporarily incapable of acting.

-- When does the Power of Attorney operate?
+When does the Power of Attorney start to operate?

 A power of attorney starts operating only if the circumstances you specify in the power of attorney arise.